 Before going to see “Mid90s,” I thought I had already reached my quota for watching and loving movies of the skateboard genre.
 I’ve already seen “Lords of Dogtown” and “Bones Brigade: An Autobiography” 50 times each — weren’t those the only ones that mattered?
-But as I left the theater after a few days ago, I realized Jonah Hill’s directorial debut shone as an original skate film all on its own.
+But as I left the theater a few days ago, I realized Jonah Hill’s directorial debut shone as an original skate film all on its own.

 This film follows the life of Stevie (Sunny Suljic), a young boy who is struggling to belong in a world of abuse and neglect.
 One day, while biking around his hometown of Los Angeles, Stevie spots his destiny: the coolest boys he’s ever seen, skateboarding on the sidewalk.
 This group, comprised of Ray (Na-Kel Smith), Fuckshit (Olan Prenatt), Fourth Grade (Ryder McLaughlin) and Ruben (Gio Galicia) introduce a place for brotherhood and acceptance to Stevie, allowing him to blossom into a confident young man.

 The component that really drove this film forward was Hill’s ability to cast a bonafide group of gritty teenagers rather than career actors who had never picked up a skateboard before.
 At only 13 years old, Sunny Suljic completely embodies the disposition of his character: innocent and promising.
 Ray, the leader of the group, is played by real-life professional skateboarder Na-Kel Smith, who often shows off his skills throughout the movie.
 By casting genuine boys like these, Hill was able to create a skate movie without any of the generic tricks and references that frequently plague the genre.